· Updated July 18, 2026

 Benefits of Tabata Training

-• Time efficient — a complete workout in 4 minutes (plus warm-up)
+• Time-efficient — a complete workout in 4 minutes (plus warm-up)

 • Burns fat — increases EPOC (excess post-exercise oxygen consumption), meaning you keep burning calories after your workout

-• Improves both aerobic and anaerobic fitness — unlike steady-state cardio which only improves aerobic capacity
+• Improves both aerobic and anaerobic fitness — unlike steady-state cardio, which only improves aerobic capacity

 • No equipment needed — bodyweight exercises like burpees, mountain climbers, and jump squats work perfectly